mvogelgesang/EDX/processes/README.md

 This directory is for documenting visual processes.
-Here, we colloborate on code
-to generate diagrams.
+Here, we collaborate on code to generate diagrams.